braineatingmachines/braineatingmachines.github.io/index.md

 In this day and age of computing, and with rapid development of new & emerging AI technologies, it is time we introduce children to not just consume technology, but also learn its inner working and help build the next generation of it.

+We wish to impart **robotics lessons** to children and help them excel in their understanding of this science.
+Maybe they will not all be robot scientists but it is a way for them to explore, learn and seek answers for the future.

+We welcome you to try the lessons in Glen Rock for 8 weeks of Robot building and programming.

+## What will children learn
+ * Learn how to build a Robot
+ * Learn how to make a Robot work
+ * Learn basic circuits needed to build a Robot.
+ * Learn basic 3D modeling skills to build special components for a Robot.
+ * Learn basic block programming to control a Robot.

+**Only for 2nd to 5th graders.**

 [![Poster](/img/BEMPoster.jpg)](/courses/register)

 -----